progenetix/progenetix-web/docs/common/classifications-and-ontologies.md

 #### Geolocations Service

-The Progenetix API provides a service for [retrieving geographic coordinates](/https://docs.progenetix.org/services/#geographic-locations-cities-geolocations) as point coordinates, for the majority of cities.
+The {{config.api_site_label}} API provides a service for [retrieving geographic coordinates](/https://docs.progenetix.org/services/#geographic-locations-cities-geolocations) as point coordinates, for the majority of cities.

 #### `GeoLocation` schema